sitaber/pyDM404/README.md

 ## Why was the pyDM404 made?
 It was made to provide a simple drum sequencer with sound editing features, that was cross-platform compatible and free to use.
 It was also an excuse to explore the Python library Pygame and to learn about building a whole application (and just for fun!)

-**UPDATE**: Version 2.0 has been released!.
-Version 2.0 brings major changes to the application, and is not backwards compatible with Version 1.2 (or older) files.

-See [Change Log](#Change-Log) for details and [releases](https://github.com/sitaber/pyDM404/releases) for the new executable.

 ![Screenshot](assets/Screenshot.png)